vircadia/vircadia-docs-sphinx/docs/source/developer/domain-server/environment-variables.md

 # Environment Variables

-You can alter the domain server's functionality using the following environment variables.
+You can alter the Domain server's functionality using the following environment variables.

 ---

-Override the default port for your domain server.
+Override the default port for your Domain server.

     HIFI_DOMAIN_SERVER_PORT=<port-number>